-Amazon Prime Day is here!
-The long-awaited two-day sale (June 21 and 22) has become famous among both consumers and retailers as one of the best deal-scoring events of the year.
-You'll find deals on all things kitchen, from discounted small appliances and cookware to dinnerware and kitchen gadgets, there's something for every kind of cook.
+Amazon Prime Day is almost here!
+The long-awaited two-day sale has become famous among both consumers and retailers as one of the best deal-scoring events of the year.
+On July 12 and 13, you'll find deals on all things kitchen, from discounted small appliances and cookware to dinnerware and kitchen gadgets, there's something for every kind of cook.

 Cuisinart Pro Stainless Steel 12-Piece Cookware Set

 We love this cookware set for its attractive design, and because it’s practically indestructible.
 If you’re moving into a new apartment or just looking to overhaul your cookware, this set offers everything you need in a single purchase.
 And at more than 50 percent off, it’s a steal.

 Mikasa Satin Loft 65-Piece Flatware Set

 Normally $300, Now $92

 This beautiful stainless steel flatware set includes 12 each of a dinner fork, salad fork, dinner knife, dinner spoon, and teaspoon.
 It also comes with a serving tablespoon, pierced tablespoon, cold meat fork, sugar spoon, and butter knife.